odyskypa/mining-unstructured-data-nlp/README.md

 #### DDI with Traditional ML Techniques

-With the DDI Corpus, which is a semantically annotated corpus of documents describing drug-drug interactions from the DrugBank database and MedLine abstracts, we face the goal of detecting when there is an interaction and when not, and classifying the existing drug-drug interactions into advice, effect, mechanism, and int.
+With the `DDI Corpus`, which is a semantically annotated corpus of documents describing drug-drug interactions from the DrugBank[^1] database and MedLine abstracts, we face the goal of detecting when there is an interaction and when not, and classifying the existing drug-drug interactions into advice, effect, mechanism, and int.

 ***
 ### NERC and DDI with Deep Learning